jaguar754/instabot.py/README.md

 ## Usage
 #### Example of usage:
 For example use `example.py`.
-Just change login and password and bot start work.
+Just change login and password, then run `example.py` and bot start work.

 ####1) Login:
 Login automatic, when you create `InstaBot` class element: